GarthDB/prusa-rpi0-hq-cam/BASIC_SETUP.md

 **Services Tab:**
 - ✅ **Enable SSH:** Check "Use password authentication"
+  - **This is critical!** Without SSH enabled, you can't access the Pi headlessly

 Click **Save**, then click **Yes** to write to SD card.

+**What just happened?**
+You configured the Pi to:
+- Connect to your WiFi automatically on first boot
+- Enable SSH so you can access it remotely
+- Set hostname so you can find it easily
+- All without ever needing a monitor!

 ⏱️ Writing takes 5-10 minutes.

 ---

-## Step 2: Boot the Raspberry Pi
+## Step 2: Boot the Raspberry Pi (Headless!)

 ### 2.1 Insert SD Card and Power On

+**No monitor or keyboard needed!** Just:

 1. **Eject SD card** from computer
-2. **Insert SD card** into Raspberry Pi
+2. **Insert SD card** into Raspberry Pi (slot on underside)
-3. **Connect power** via micro-USB port
+3. **Connect power** via micro-USB port (the one labeled "PWR IN")
 4. **Wait 1-2 minutes** for first boot

-The Pi will:
+**What's happening (you can't see it, but it's working!):**
-- Resize the filesystem
+- Resizing the filesystem to use full SD card
-- Connect to WiFi
+- Connecting to your WiFi network
-- Generate SSH keys
+- Starting SSH server
+- Setting hostname
-- Reboot automatically
+- Rebooting automatically

+**Green LED activity:** Should blink irregularly as it boots (this is normal)

 ### 2.2 Find Your Pi on the Network

+**Since we're doing headless setup, you need to find the Pi on your network.** Here are three methods:

-**Method 1: Using hostname**
+**Method 1: Using hostname (easiest)**
 ```bash
 # From your computer, try to ping
 ping prusa-camera.local